Estimated reading time: 2 minutes

 After doing its rounds on the internet over the last month or so and first units shipping to customers the Framework Laptop has received a lot of praise from reviewers, fans, and customers.
 A standout feature of the laptop must be its port expansion cards that allows users to easily switch between ports such as HDMI and USB-C.

 There’s one drawback with these expansion cards, or the lack of variety currently available.
-As of the September 19th, 7 expansion cards are available:
+As of August 23, 10 expansion cards are available:

 - 250GB SSD